nus-cs2103-AY2324S1/ip/docs/README.md

 ### Saving the data

-Task list data is automatically stored on the hard disk in the file ``alpha.txt`` in the ``/data/`` directory.
+Task list data is automatically stored on the hard disk in the program itself.

-### Editing the data

-Task list data can be edited through manipulation of the ``alpha.txt`` in the ``/data`` directory.
-Ensure that you follow correct formatting or the program will be unable to read the file and crash.